 Use the Perfomance Schema tables to monitor Group Replication, assuming that the Performance Schema is enabled.
-Group Replication adds the following tables:
+The following tables display information specific to Group Replication:

-These Perfomance Schema replication tables also show information about Group Replication:
+These Perfomance Schema replication tables also show information relating to Group Replication:

 performance_schema.replication_connection_statusshows information regarding Group Replication, for example the transactions that have been received from the group and queued in the applier queue (the relay log).

-The replication channels created by the Group Replication plugin are named:
+The replication channels created by the Group Replication plugin are as follows:

 group_replication_recovery- This channel is used for the replication changes that are related to the distributed recovery phase.